DaoCloud/DaoCloud-docs/docs/en/docs/index.md

      DCE 5.0 adopts a heterogeneous cloud native technology architecture, compatible with domestic chips and servers.
-It supports a heterogeneous operating system and heterogeneous application ecosystem, shielding the complexity of underlying heterogeneous infrastructure, and liberating traditional operating systems from software ecological compatibility that requires long-term accumulation.
+It supports a heterogeneous operating system and application ecosystem, shielding the complexity of underlying heterogeneous infrastructure, and liberating traditional operating systems from the need for long-term software ecological compatibility.

      This capability realizes the flexible scheduling of mixed heterogeneous clusters, ensuring the stability and reliability of the heterogeneous application operating